Seven ways to raise capital for start-ups

 If the option of the three “Fs” has already been exhausted or if higher amounts of money are needed, there is reason to look to angel investors.
 Angel investors also invest in early-stage companies, but because the investments are made in syndicates, the amounts are in the hundreds of thousands rather than tens of thousands.

-There is much more competition for angel investors’ money, as they are well-known financiers, and the process of raising money is also longer and more formal than in the case of the three “Fs”.
+However, there is much more competition for angel investors’ money, as they are well-known financiers, and the process of raising money is also longer and more formal than in the case of the three “Fs.”

 Accelerator as a combination of know-how and investment